avinash201199/DSA-Questions/README.md

 * Star this repository
 * Select your topic and program to add in this repository.Don't copy paste ,try to add your codes
 * Check if the program is already added then choose another.You can add it with different language.
-* Create an issue with description to add question and wait for approval.
+* Create an issue with description about the question and wait for approval.
 * note creat only one issue at once, afer successful pull request create another issue.
 * Then fork this repository.
 * In forked repository select the topic folder where you want to add the program.